 In towns along the way, the local police normally facilitate getting the Pan Am cars through quickly.
 Watch out for spectators.
 You do not want to hit a spectator, a local’s car, or donkey!
 You buy what you hit.

 Try to stay with other Pan Am cars in the transit stages, but do your own navigating.
 The Mexican Carrera crews usually know where they’re going.
 Keep bottled water and some snacks in your car.
-Also carry at least 2500 pesos ($200 USD) in small bills and coins for gas, toll roads, food, tips, and repairs.
+Also carry around 5000 pesos ($265 USD) in small bills and coins for gas, toll roads, food, tips, and repairs.
 (Most places will take USD, too.)
 Most gasoline stations take credit cards but it slows down the transaction.
 Carry your passport, driver’s license, credit card, etc. in a safe place.
 If you have special medical needs, wear a medical ID bracelet.
 If you are allergic to any medication, mark it on your helmet and driving suit.

 Watch out for the “topes!”
 Topes (say tow-pays) are speed bumps.
 Every Mexican town has them, and some are immense!
 This is why you do not want to lower your car.
 Normally, you can slow down and go across them at an angle without scraping.
 Some cars have skid bars on the front end to slide the car over.
 The local children will stand by the topes, because they know you will slow down.
 So watch for them crossing the road.
 Most of the topes are listed in the Route Book.
 However, sometimes they will add and remove them without warning.